-- Played a pioneering role to promote salt industry in Sri Lanka and made it self-sufficient by investing, making awareness, working with the authorities to impose protective fiscal barriers and product & market innovations to match the changing demand. - Served as a member of the Faculty Board, Faculty of Management Studies and Commerce of the University of Sri Jayewardenepura and as a member of the Governing Council of the University of Colombo. - Served as a member of the National Pay Commission and Education Reforms Commission. - Serves as a member of the the Presidential Task Force for Economic Revival at Poverty Alleviation. - Member of the Standing Committee on Accreditation and Quality Assurance (SCAQA) of the Ministry of Higher Education - Member of the National Science and Technology Commission (NASTEC), - Member of the Intellectual Property Advisory Commission (IPAC) - Member of the Monetary Policy Consultative Committee of Central Bank of Sri Lanka - Resource person for management programs of national universities and NSBM.
+- Played a pioneering role to promote salt industry in Sri Lanka and made it self-sufficient by investing, making awareness, working with the authorities to impose protective fiscal barriers and product & market innovations to match the changing demand. - Served as a member of the Faculty Board, Faculty of Management Studies and Commerce of the University of Sri Jayewardenepura and as a member of the Governing Council of the University of Colombo. - Served as a member of the National Pay Commission, Education Reforms Commission, Mahapola Scholarship Trust Fund Board, Presidential Task Force for Economic Revival at Poverty Alleviation.

+- Served as a member of the Standing Committee on Accreditation and Quality Assurance (SCAQA) of the Ministry of Higher Education, National Science and Technology Commission (NASTEC), Intellectual Property Advisory Commission (IPAC). - Served as a member of the Monetary Policy Consultative Committee of Central Bank of Sri Lanka. - Presently serves as a Governing Council member of the University of Sri Jayewardenepura and as a Governing Board member of Post-graduate Institute of Management (PIM). - Contributed the local film industry by producing the popular history based movie "Kadira Divyaraja".

 SNR.PROF.
 S.P.P.
-AMARATUNGE
+AMARATUNGE Director

-- Chairman, University Grants Commission - Upgraded the Reserach Committee to a Research Council to accomodate 25 research centers for nationally and internationally relevant development projects. - Founded the Invention Innovation and Venture creation Council at the University of Sri Jayewardenepura. - Initiated the Innovate Sri Lanka Exhibition at the BMICH. - Former Vice Chancellor of the University of Sri Jayewardenepura. - Former Chairman of the Committee of Vice-Chancellors and Directors. - Former member of the Association of Commonwealth Universities, United Kingdom. - Active participation in academic development programmes of many government and private sector institutions.
+- Chairman, University Grants Commission - Upgraded the Reserach Committee to a Research Council to accommodate 25 research centers for nationally and internationally relevant development projects. - Founded the Invention Innovation and Venture creation Council at the University of Sri Jayewardenepura. - Initiated the Innovate Sri Lanka Exhibition at the BMICH. - Former Vice Chancellor of the University of Sri Jayewardenepura. - Former Chairman of the Committee of Vice-Chancellors and Directors. - Former member of the Association of Commonwealth Universities, United Kingdom. - Active participation in academic development programmes of many government and private sector institutions.